-Symptoms involve a sudden surge of intense fear, accompanied by somatic symptoms (eg, palpitations, sweating, trembling, shortness of breath or choking, chest pain, nausea, dizziness).
+Symptoms of a panic attack involve a sudden surge of intense fear, accompanied by somatic symptoms (eg, palpitations, sweating, trembling, shortness of breath or choking, chest pain, nausea, dizziness).
 Compared with those in adults, panic attacks in children and adolescents are often more dramatic in presentation (eg, with screaming, weeping, and hyperventilation).
 This display can be alarming to parents and others.

 Panic attacks usually develop spontaneously, but over time, children begin to attribute them to certain situations and environments.
-Affected children then attempt to avoid those situations, which can lead to agoraphobia (see Agoraphobia in Children and Adolescents).
+Affected children then attempt to avoid those situations, which can lead to agoraphobia.
 Avoidance behaviors are considered agoraphobia if they greatly impair normal functioning, such as going to school, visiting the mall, or doing other typical activities.

-Panic disorder is diagnosed based on history, usually after a physical examination is done to rule out physical causes of somatic symptoms.
+Panic disorder is diagnosed based on a history of recurrent panic attacks, usually after a physical examination is done to rule out physical causes of somatic symptoms.
 Many children undergo considerable diagnostic testing before panic disorder is suspected.
 The presence of other disorders, especially asthma, can also complicate the diagnosis.
-Thorough screening for other disorders (eg, OCD, social anxiety disorder) is needed because any one of these disorders may be the primary problem causing panic attacks as a symptom.
+Thorough screening for other disorders (eg, obsessive-compulsive disorder [OCD], social anxiety disorder) is needed because any one of these disorders may be the primary problem causing panic attacks as a symptom.

 In adults, important diagnostic criteria for panic disorder include concerns about future attacks, the implications of the attacks, and changes in behavior.
 However, children and younger adolescents usually lack the insight and forethought needed to develop these features, except they may change behavior to avoid situations they believe are related to the panic attack.

 Prognosis is good with treatment.
 Without treatment, adolescents may drop out of school, withdraw from society, and become reclusive and suicidal.